MagnusChase03/GoNeuralNetwork/README.md

-# GoNerualNetwork
+# GoNeuralNetwork
-A nerual network written in Go
+A neural network written in Go